lee-zhg/watson-voicebot/README.md

 `Watson Assistant` is the core component of the `Watson Voicebot`.
 Its intents, entities and dialog flows' configurations determine the covered subjects and conversation flows that the end users will experience when they call helpdesk.

-If you have an existing `Watson Text to Speech` service, you may skip the rest of the section.
+If you have an existing `Watson Assistant` service, you may skip the rest of the section.

 To create an instance of `Watson Assistant` service,